 - Example 2

 A project course requires two days of work per week.
 The timetable shows that the contact moments are in the afternoon.
 It would be possible to take an individual course scheduled for the morning alongside the project course.
-Here too, another day in the week should be left free to allow enough time to work on the course.
-It is therefore important to plan no more than 15 EC per week if you don't intend to spend more than 42 hours per week studying.
+Keep in mind that it may be difficult to plan sufficient time with your groups if you have multiple courses on a day.

 Focus of the content

 Multiple elective courses are offered, each focusing on different subject matter.
 Some courses explore people as a user of products, while others examine a specific technically oriented subject.
 Others teach you research skills or specific visualisation techniques.

 To give students an impression of the type of courses available, they have been classified according to the focus of the content.
 The faculty used its own research portfolio to classify the electives.
 The IDE research portfolio comprises three research programmes (these programmes are more disciplinary oriented) and five research themes (the themes are more interdisciplinary and focus on a societal theme).
 We have supplemented these eight research-based themes with a number of other clusters.

 The adjacent diagram represents the research portfolio.
 Clicking the relevant label will take you to more detailed information about these research programmes/themes.

 The full list with associated tags is shown below: